jimkeir/EDProxy/CONTRIBUTING.md

 ## Pre-requisites for building the distribution packages ##

+As well as the pre-requisites for running the source (see above), the following requirements must be met:

 * [PyInstaller](http://www.pyinstaller.org/)
 * [Inno Setup](http://www.jrsoftware.org/isinfo.php)

 ### Install using PIP ###

-PyInstaller can be installed using PIP; Inno Setup must be installed manually.
+_PyInstaller_ can be installed using PIP; _Inno Setup_ must be installed manually.
 ```
 $ python -m pip install pyinstaller
 ```